onesoft-sudo/sudobot/docs/legal/terms.md

 ### Applicable Law

-By visiting this website, you agree that the laws of the Bangladesh, without regard to principles of conflict laws, will govern these terms of service, or any dispute of any sort that might come between OSN Inc. and you, or its business partners and associates.
+By visiting this website, you agree that the laws of Bangladesh, without regard to principles of conflict laws, will govern these terms of service, or any dispute of any sort that might come between OSN Inc. and you, or its business partners and associates.

 ### Disputes

-Any dispute related in any way to your visit to this website or to products you purchase from us shall be arbitrated by state or federal court Bangladesh and you consent to exclusive jurisdiction and venue of such courts.
+Any dispute related in any way to your visit to this website or to products you purchase from us shall be arbitrated by state or federal court of Bangladesh and you consent to exclusive jurisdiction and venue of such courts.

 ### Comments, Reviews, and Emails